timothyhull/breadpool-self-eval/docs/index.md

 ??? bread "10.
 Courage To Do What's Right :material-cursor-default-click:"

     - Making split-second, difficult decisions is simply part of being an official, and I believe that applies to all levels in all sports.
-    - Of course, there are no prescriptive guidelines for what the "right" thing to do is, although my peers can count on me to use good judgment, be decisive in key moments, and own responsibility for the decisions I make, whatever the outcome.
+    - Of course, there are no prescriptive guidelines for what the "right" thing to do is, although my peers can count on me to use good and selfless judgment, be decisive in key moments, and own responsibility for the decisions I make, whatever the outcome.

 <figure markdown>
 ![Outside Pack Referee, Female Division JRDA Playoffs: Santa Cruz, June, 2024 - Credit: Mckay Grundstein-Helvey (@mgh2pdx on Instagram)](images/breadpool_opr_jrda_playoffs_6_23_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }